v-vfarias/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/11-secure-data-access.md

 ## Lab story

 In this lab, you'll enforce row-level security to ensure that a salesperson can only analyze sales data for their assigned region(s).
-You will enforce row-level security using dynamic method.
+You learn how to:

+- Implement dynamic row-level security (RLS) in Power BI.
+- Create and test a role using USERPRINCIPALNAME().

 **This lab should take approximately 20 minutes.**